 In order to fully scale out video banking, there are 4 main areas to focus your efforts on:1.
 The customer

 Which customer groups will you offer video calls to?2.
-Your organization
+Your organisation

 Are your stakeholders ready for video banking, and your processes adapted to a full-scale roll-out?3.
 Video calling technology